heyyrahul/vivid-roll-405/README.md

-# Project Name: Vivid Roll Template
+# Project Name: Vivid Roll

 ## Overview
 Welcome to the Vivid Roll Template!
 This template is a sleek, responsive design crafted with HTML, CSS, and the power of SASS to create an engaging user experience.
 Whether you're looking to create a stunning portfolio, a corporate website, or a landing page, Vivid Roll is ready to roll out and make a strong impression.